Akorostel/HDARead/README.md

 There is also an option `-q` to include in the output the quality for each tag.

 Output timestamp format ("yyyy-MM-dd hh:mm:ss", "MM/dd/yy hh:mm", etc.) can be specified by using `-t` key.
 For details on format strings see [1](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings), [2](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings)
+One special format string is -t=DateTime, which outputs date and time in separate columns.
+The format is fixed: MM/dd/yyyy,HH:mm:ss

 Arguments
 ---------